pr2database/pr2-website/content/eukref/pipeline_overview.md

 <span style="text-decoration: underline;">Outputs:</span>

 * The “metadata_ref_out.txt” will be your tab-delimited metadata file that includes the Accession Number of representative for your clusters and the annotations that you made on the tree in the last column.

+###### 11c - Expand your curation
-**11c)** Use the script [eukref_metaexpand.py](https://github.com/eukref/eukref/blob/master/eukref_metaexpanse.py) to expand your curation to all sequences within the clusters.
+Use the script [eukref_metaexpand.py](https://github.com/eukref/eukref/blob/master/eukref_metaexpanse.py) to expand your curation to all sequences within the clusters.

 <span style="text-decoration: underline;">Inputs:</span>

-**-i** metadata.txt is the initial metadata file you got **-r** metadata_ref_out.txt is the reference metadata you just added annotations to **-c** current_DB.clusters.uc is the cluster file (.uc) from usearch.
+**-i** metadata.txt is the initial metadata file you got
+**-r** metadata_ref_out.txt is the reference metadata you just added annotations to
+**-c** current_DB.clusters.uc is the cluster file (.uc) from usearch.
 Use the most recent version if you clustered multiple times.

 ```